Similar to nylon, econyl is a substance created entirely from garbage that has been recycled.

-This company has a variety of locations in Italy and beyond, and it's possible that Econyl is produced at any number of these facilities.
+There are numerous places for this business in Italy and elsewhere, and it's possible that Econyl is made at any one of them.

-It’s clear, however, that one of Aquafil's facilities was opened specifically to produce Econyl fabric.
+But it's obvious that one of Aquafil's factories was set up especially to make Econyl fabric.

 How Much Does Econyl Fabric Cost?